mozilla-mobile/fenix/README.md

 If enabled, during a Fenix build android-components will be compiled and locally published if it has been modified, and published versions of android-components modules will be automatically used instead of whatever is declared in Dependencies.kt.

-### application-services composite builds
+### application-services auto-publication workflow
-Specify a relative path to your local `application-services` checkout via `substitutions.application-services.dir`.
+Specify a relative path to your local `application-services` checkout via `autoPublish.application-services.dir`.

-If enabled, a multi-project gradle build will be configured, and any application-services dependency will be substituted for the local version.
-Any changes to `application-services` will be automatically included in Fenix builds.
+If enabled, during a Fenix build application-services will be compiled and locally published, and published versions of application-services modules will be automatically used instead of whatever is declared in Dependencies.kt.

 ### GeckoView
 Specify a relative path to your local `mozilla-central` checkout via `dependencySubstitutions.geckoviewTopsrcdir`,